 Teething Delivery Issues

 I mentioned earlier that there were a few teething issues with the delivery.
 In a nutshell, whilst they are listed on UberEats, they use their own delivery drivers instead of those from UberEats.
 This means that you may experience delays and it’s difficult to track your order.
 In our case, we actually tried to order once a bit late in the night.
 After an hour wait with no update on the app, we received a call from the restaurant saying they have to cancel our order because the delivery driver had already left and was done for the day.
-The food was ready but there was no driver to delivery it.
+The food was ready but there was no driver to deliver it.
 That’s why we ended up with complimentary starters and desserts for our next order.

 On another occasion, the other half tried to order a little late in the evening again via UberEats and he waited over an hour again to have the order delivered.
 We fed that back to the restaurant over the phone when waiting for the order and the restaurant, once again, kindly offered complimentary starters and desserts – all delivered together without cancellation this time.

-Bottom line is that I hope they eventually find a solution in improving their delivery service, but that aside, Adora Pizza is an absolutely ace spot that we’d recommend!
+Bottom line is that I hope they eventually find a solution in improving their delivery service, but that hiccup aside, Adora Pizza is an absolutely ace spot that we’d recommend!

 All meats served are halal at Adora Pizza